zenglong/zenglServer/readme.md

 *** notice: magick module not enabled, you can use 'make USE_MAGICK=6' to enable it, make sure you have pkg-config and 'wand/MagickWand.h' in your system! ***
 *** notice: pcre module not enabled, you can use 'make USE_PCRE=yes' to enable it, make sure you have pcre-config and pcre.h in your system! ***
-*** notice: curl module not enabled, you can use 'make USE_CURL=yes' to enable it, make sure you have curl-config and 'curl/curl.h' in your system! *** zengl@zengl-ubuntu:~/zenglServer$
+*** notice: curl module not enabled, you can use 'make USE_CURL=yes' to enable it, make sure you have curl-config and 'curl/curl.h' in your system! ***
+*** notice: redis module not enabled, you can use 'make USE_REDIS=yes' to enable it, make sure you have pkg-config and hiredis.h in your system! *** zengl@zengl-ubuntu:~/zenglServer$
 ```